steveschmidt04/demoBlazeAutomatedTest/README.md

 ## BlazeDemo automated test Framework

 ## About / Synopsis
-This is an automated test framework build using testCafe and Typescript against https://www.demoblaze.com/
+This is an automated test framework built as part of a project with an 8-hour time limit.
+It is build using testCafe and Typescript against https://www.demoblaze.com/.
+Note: It is in no way a polished product; but a representation of my test development skills in a given time limit.
+Please see the "If I had more time" section below for more information about additional implememtation details I would have made if a larger time window were granted.

 ## Installation